Check Your Toilet Tank Gasket

 The gasket in your toilet tank is essential for your toilet to work properly by allowing water to refill the bowl each time the toilet is flushed.
 However, like most parts of your plumbing system, your toilet tank gasket can wear down over time and start leaking.
 When that happens, you’ll notice water droplets only after flushing, because that’s when water comes in contact with the gasket.

 How to check for toilet tank gasket leaks

 Dry off the toilet tank, toilet bowl, and the floor around it so that you'll be able to see new leaks.

 Look between the tank and the bowl with a flashlight, then flush the toilet.
 Watch for leaking water.
 If you can't see any water, feel the back of the bowl for wet spots.
 If water only leaks out when you flush the toilet, then it's the tank to bowl gasket.

-If you've still got a mystery on your hands, consider other causes of water leaks at the base of the toilet.
+If a leaking gasket isn’t the issue, consider other causes of water leaks at the base of the toilet.

-What to Do If the Gasket Is Causing a Leak
+What to Do If You Have a Toilet Tank Gasket Leak

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.

 Let's Get It Fixed!